Key Link Building Statistics

 | $1,000+ | 16% |

-76% of SEOs are willing to pay $300 or more per link.
-The largest single segment (31%) sits in the $500–$1,000 range — which aligns perfectly with premium editorial placements from digital PR and high-DR link insertions.
+76% of link builders are willing to pay $300 or more per link.
+The largest single segment (31%) sits in the $500–$1,000 range — which aligns perfectly with premium placements from digital PR and high-DR link insertions.
 Only 6% of the market is still shopping at the sub-$100 level.
+These statistics confirm that cheap placements are no longer viable.

 Link building budgets are still growing aggressively.
-58% of respondents increased their spending compared to 2025, while only 14% cut back.
-The growth is being driven by two forces: rising publisher fees (which require larger budgets to maintain the same output) and increasing recognition that authority links are now a prerequisite for both Google rankings and AI search visibility.
+58% of respondents increased their spending year-over-year compared to 2025, while only 14% cut back.
+The growth is being driven by two forces: rising costs (which require larger budgets to maintain the same output) and increasing recognition that authority links are now a prerequisite for both Google search rankings and AI search visibility.

-We asked two separate questions: what methods are you using (multi-select), and which single method delivers your best results?
-The gap between adoption and performance tells a revealing story.
+We asked two separate questions: what link building tactics are you using (multi-select), and which single method delivers your best results?
+The gap between adoption and performance tells a revealing story about which link building strategy actually works.

 | Method | % Using It | % Say It's Best |